 Transfer the batter to a parchment paper lined medium sized loaf pan (mine is 9.25 x 5.25 x 2.75 inches), then use a spatula or the back of a spoon to even out the surface.

 Bake at 350 degrees Fahrenheit for 55 minutes or until a toothpick inserted into the middle of the loaf comes out clean.

 Let the pumpkin bread cool completely before removing from the pan, then enjoy.

-Store the bread in an airtight container for up to three days or freeze it for up to six months.
+Store the bread in an airtight container in the fridge for up to three days or freeze it for up to six months.

-To give this coconut flour pumpkin bread an extra layer of flavour and texture, add 1/2 cup of dark chocolate chips, raisins, pecans, walnuts, and/or chopped apples to the batter, if desired.
+To give this coconut flour pumpkin bread an extra layer of flavor and texture, add 1/2 cup of dark chocolate chips, raisins, pecans, walnuts, and/or chopped apples to the batter, if desired.